 High Blood Pressure

-When you are overweight, your heart has to pump harder to get blood throughout all the cells in your body.
+When you are overweight, your heart has to pump harder to get blood to all the cells in your body.
 This causes more force on artery walls and can be damaging.
 You may be prescribed blood pressure medications.
 Also, your primary care physician may make recommendations to help bring your blood pressure down.
 These include:

 - Stop smoking